 Note: While we understand, that you want to migrate as soon as possible, we also don't want to put your data at risk.
 Since we never know what ownCloud changes in a future release, we only allow migrations from versions that where released before our last maintenance release, so we can at least perform some basic migration tests, before you migrate your production instance.

-After downloading the correct version of Nextcloud from our older releases page, proceed like described in the Up-grade manually manual.
+- 1. First download the correct version of Nextcloud from our older releases page, - 2.
+Make sure to have do a backup before migrating. - 3.
+Follow the upgrade instructions described in the Upgrade manually manual.